Gustavogaep/stocks_analysis/README.md

 ## Results

 For both years, the refactored code was executed more quickly.
 The times for the refactored code are shown below.

+###Original

 ![png](resources/original_2017.png)

 ![png](resources/original_2018.png)

+###Refactored

 ![png](resources/VBA_Challenge_2017.png)